-A heart murmur is an extra sound that blood makes as it moves through a narrow structure in the heart.
-A heart murmur may mean there is an abnormality of the heart or valve structure.
+A heart murmur is an extra sound that blood makes as it moves through structures in the heart.
+A heart murmur may mean there is an abnormality of the heart or 1 of the structures in the heart.
 In most cases, a murmur is completely harmless and a normal finding.
 In some cases, murmurs may mean there is a more serious problem.
 This will need further investigation and intervention.
-Most children may have a heart murmur at some time in their life.
+Most children will have a heart murmur at some time in their life.
 These murmurs come and go during childhood.
 They don’t affect the child’s health.
 As your child gets older, the murmurs may go away on their own.
 These are called innocent or functional murmurs.
-Some illnesses, such as a viral infection, may lead to a murmur that goes away on its own and is due to an acute illness.
+Some medical conditions, such as a viral infection, anemia, and dehydration, may lead to a murmur that goes away on its own and is due to an acute illness.

 ECG.
 This looks at the electric pattern of the heart.

 Pulse oximetry.
 This shows how much oxygen is in your child’s blood.

 Chest X-ray.
 This gives an image of the heart and lungs.

 Echocardiogram.
 This test is like an ultrasound of the heart.